-Anyone that has experimented can attest that you can light wood on fire with a fiber laser.
+Anyone who has experimented can attest that you can light wood on fire with a fiber laser.
 That is really all you are doing with the wood: starting a campfire.

 Fiber Laser: Uncontrolled absorption effects from a short wavelength

 The 1064nm wavelength of a fiber laser transmits partially through the organic structure based on its shorter wavelength.
 This is why 1064nm is used for medical procedures like laser eye surgery.
-This wavelength allows the laser beam to travel through skin or eye tissues to do its work non-invasively at a deeper level.
+At this wavelength, the laser beam travels through skin or eye tissues to do its work non-invasively at a deeper level.

-With the beam traveling into the wood, heat is building up.
+When the beam travels into wood, heat builds up.
 It is absorbed uncontrollably because of the variances in the wood material.
-Eventually, it will ignite and the wood is then fuel for the intense heat.
+Eventually, the wood will ignite and is then fuel for the intense heat (hence, the campfire scenario).

 Due to the uncontrolled absorption, an uncontrolled mark is the result.
 If you have spent time trying to force this technique, it will produce an uneven looking mark, with some places charred and others vaguely representing anything at all.

-The CO2 laser is the correct tool for marking wood.
-The 10600nm wavelength is 10x larger and is easily absorbed by organic materials, which reacts with wood like a true cutting tool would.
+To successfully mark wood without the safety risk of starting a fire, use a CO2 laser.
+The 10600nm wavelength is 10x larger and is easily absorbed by organic materials, reacting with wood like a true cutting tool.

 The results are clean and controlled marks, free from charring and campfires.
 Our customers have used the CO2 to successfully add branding marks or traceability information to their wooden products like furniture, gun stocks, floor planks, pallets, barrels, and more.